 Boredom occurs most often because of the nature of our society.

-From the need to get through emails to watching our favorite TV shows to overnight deliveries from our favorite online stores, we have been conditioned to want everything right now.
+From the burning desire to get through our emails and social feed, to watching our favorite TV shows, to overnight deliveries from our favorite online stores, we have been conditioned to want everything – right now.

 Meditation doesn’t work that way.

-Although it only takes 4 days in a row of meditating for about 20 minutes each time to begin experiencing the physical benefits of this practice, that’s a long time to wait today.
+Although it only takes 4 days in a row of meditating for about 20 minutes each time to begin experiencing the physical benefits of this practice, this time period can feel like too long a time to wait for the mind that wants immediate satisfaction.

 Why meditate when you can just drink a Red Bull and get stuff done?